HistoricBridges.org Menu:

 Original / Full Size Photos

 A collection of overview and detail photos, taken Summer 2004.
-This photo gallery contains a combination of Original / Full Sized photos and Mobile/Smartphone Optimized (Reduced Size) photos.
-Alternatively, view this photo gallery using a popup slideshow viewer by clicking the link below.
+This photo gallery contains a combination of Original Size photos and Mobile Optimized photos in a touch-friendly popup viewer.

 View Video